 For anyone who wanted to listen to music, podcasts, or long-form content without keeping their screen on, it was the perfect hack.
 No $13.99 monthly Premium subscription needed, just a different app.
 But Google has apparently decided that loophole has lasted long enough.

-The enforcement appears to be server-side, meaning there's no app update users can avoid or roll back. is simply detecting when audio is playing in a mobile browser and cutting it off when users navigate away or lock their screens.
-Samsung Internet users were among the first to notice, about the sudden change in behavior.
+The enforcement appears to be server-side, meaning there's no app update users can avoid or roll back.
+YouTube is simply detecting when audio is playing in a mobile browser and cutting it off when users navigate away or lock their screens.
+Samsung Internet users were among the first to notice, posting complaints about the sudden change in behavior.